-The Montgomery County Board of Supervisors administers the County's health insurance plan which is authorized by Section 25-15-101, Mississippi Code of 1972 Annotated.
+The Montgomery County Board of Supervisors administers the County's health insurance plan which is authorized by Sections 25-15-101 et seq., Mississippi Code of 1972 Annotated.
 The County's health insurance plan may be amended by the Montgomery County Board of Supervisors.
 The County purchases health insurance coverage from a commercial insurance company and offers health insurance benefit coverage through the County's health insurance plan (the Plan).
-Since retirees may obtain health insurance by participating in a group with active employees and consequently receive a health insurance premium rate differential, the County has a postemployment healthcare benefit reportable under GASB Statement 75 as a single employer defined benefit health care plan.
+Since retirees may obtain health insurance premium rate differential, the County has a postemployment healthcare benefit reportable under GASB Statement 75 as a single employer defined benefit health care plan.
 The County does not issue a publicly available financial report for the Plan.